kaltura/playkit-ios-samples/YouboraSample/README.md

     * All other parameters are optional, but in order to receive the most accurate analytics please make sure to give all available information.
 4. Run on simulator or device.

+For more info regarding Youbora usage and configuration see [Youbora Developer site](http://developer.nicepeopleatwork.com/)

 ## License

 See [license and copyright information](https://github.com/kaltura/playkit-ios-samples#license-and-copyright-information)